-- 8.4.1 Each planning application will be presented to Panel by a representative of the Planning Authority.
-The Planning officer's presentation to Regulatory Panel will explain the proposals and describe the site and surrounding and may clarify matters raised by an applicant/ objector/ supporter.
-The presentation will not present the Report of Handling or the merits of the case.
-During the Planning officer(s') presentation application plans and associated documentation together with officers' site photographs may be displayed electronically for information and clarity purposes. - 8.4.2 The Planning officer will be familiar with the proposals and the site and will usually be the most appropriate person able to advise the Panel on questions that they may have.
-The chief Planning officer (usually the Planning Manager) may provide advice to support or explain the recommendation and will advise the Panel/ Council to ensure that due planning process is followed. - 8.4.3 The Planning officers will provide impartial planning advice to the Panel, to assist the Panel in reaching a determination of the planning application.
+8.4.1 Each planning application will be presented to Panel by a representative of the Planning Authority.
+The Planning officer's presentation to Regulatory Panel will explain the proposals and describe the site and surrounding and may clarify matters raised by an applicant/ objector/ supporter and set out the recommendation.
+During the Planning officer(s') presentation application plans and associated documentation together with officers' site photographs may be displayed electronically for information and clarity purposes.

+8.4.2 The Planning officer will be familiar with the proposals and the site and will usually be the most appropriate person able to advise the Panel on questions that they may have.
+The Service Lead for Planning and Building Standards (or designated representative) may provide advice to support or explain the recommendation and will advise the Panel to ensure that due planning process is followed.

+8.4.3 The Planning officers will provide planning advice to the Panel, to assist the Panel in reaching a determination of the planning application.